smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 }
 ```
 # Discussions

+## Serialization and de-serialization support for an entire response/request
+The problem with serialization/de-serialization of an entire response/request the lack of data type that can be mapped to `serde`'s data model field by field.

+Currently, SDK has no data type that represents an entire response or request that can be mapped to `serde`'s data model; Thus, you must introduce a schema and implement logics that allows users to serialize/de-serialize their data.

+Although this RFC does not solve this issue, we believe that this RFC will help future contirbutor who wishes to implement serialization and de-serialization support for an entire response/request.

 ## Sensitive Information
 If serialized data contains sensitive information, it will not be masked.
 Users must be cautious to avoid compromisation